LaunchPadLab/lp-redux-api/docs.md

 *
 ```

-Returns **[Function][34]** An action creator that passes its arguments to `definition` and makes the resulting API request.
+Returns **[Function][32]** An action creator that passes its arguments to `definition` and makes the resulting API request.

 ## middleware

-### Actions

-At a high level, `lp-redux-api` actions contain the following information:

--   The URL of an API request to execute
--   Any extra request details
--   One or many actions to dispatch based on the status of the request

-These actions are keyed using the [LP_API][19] symbol so that the middleware knows to handle them.
-Here's an example of a simple action creator:

-    import { LP_API } from '@launchpadlab/lp-redux-api'

-    export function fetchUser (id) {
-      return {
-        [LP_API]: {
-          url: `users/${id}`,
-          requestAction: 'USER_REQUEST',
-          successAction: 'USER_SUCCESS',
-          failureAction: 'USER_FAILURE',
-          ... any more configuration options
-        },
-      }
-    }

-When this action is dispatched to the store, the middleware will take over and:

--   Dispatch a `USER_REQUEST` action
--   Perform the api request to `/users`
--   Dispatch a `USER_SUCCESS` action with the response payload if the api request is successful
--   Dispatch a `USER_FAILURE` action with the error payload if the api request fails

-Actions can be defined in the following ways:

--   As an action type `string` (shown above)
--   As an action `object`
--   As an action creator `function` - will get passed the success/error response as modified by `successDataPath` and `failureDataPath` (see below)

-### Middleware configuration

-In order to use `lp-redux-api` actions, you must apply the custom middleware to your store when the store is created:
+In order to use actions created by [createRequest][21], you must apply the custom `lp-redux-api` middleware to your store when the store is created:

     import { middleware as apiMiddleware } from '@launchpadlab/lp-redux-api'

-    const apiConfig = { ... }
+    const defaultAdapterOptions = { ... }
+    const adapter = axios

     const middleware = applyMiddleware(
-       apiMiddleware(apiConfig),
+       apiMiddleware(adapter, defaultAdapterOptions),
        ...
     )
     const store = createStore(reducer, initialState, middleware)

+The `adapter` argument is the function that will be invoked to make the API request.
+It will be passed an object of configuration arguments and it must return a promise indicating request status.

-The following options can be used to configure the middleware:
+The following options may be used to configure the middleware:

 -   `onUnauthorized` (default=`null`): An action creator to be called and dispatched when the server rejects a request with a status of `unauthorized`.
+-   `requestAction` (default=`null`): An action creator to be called and dispatched when the initial request is made.
+-   `successAction` (default=`null`): An action creator to be called and dispatched if the request succeeds.
+-   `failureAction` (default=`null`): An action creator to be called and dispatched if the request fails.
--   any options used by the lp-requests [http][39] module
+-   any options used by the adapter

 ## reducer

 Stores the status of API requests in your state.
-Statuses are stored for all requests with a `requestKey` (including those created by [requestWithKey][40]),
+Statuses are stored for all requests with a `requestKey` (including those created by [requestWithKey][37]),
-and can be retrieved by using [selectStatus][41].
+and can be retrieved by using [selectStatus][38].

 To use this reducer, add it to `combineReducers()` under the `api` key.
 You can use a different key if you'd like,
-but you will need to reference it explicitly when using [selectStatus][41].
+but you will need to reference it explicitly when using [selectStatus][38].

-Type: [Function][34]
+Type: [Function][32]

 ### Examples